 While at St. Cloud State, I interned with the NOAA North Central River Forecast Center, and with CNN Domestic and International Weather.
-I conducted research through a Bahamas paleoclimate NSF REU, and through the DEEPWAVE field campaign studying atmospheric gravity waves and cloud stereo photogrammetry in New Zealand – See CV for more on research, fieldwork, training and scientific presentations.
+I conducted research through a Bahamas paleoclimate NSF REU, and through the DEEPWAVE field campaign, studying atmospheric gravity waves and cloud stereo photogrammetry in New Zealand – See CV for more on research, fieldwork, training and scientific presentations.
 After graduating, I interned with NASA Goddard Space Flight Center in science journalism and multimedia – Visit Media page for publications.
-I was then involved in a field campaign with the Center for Severe Weather Research (CSWR) before beginning graduate studies.
+Before beginning graduate studies, I was then involved in a field campaign with the Center for Severe Weather Research (CSWR).

 Thank you very much to the organizations and incredible individuals who show me support in my research and throughout my endeavors.